ibm-cloud-docs/mas-ms/security.md

 The IBM Cloud network ports are protected with firewalls, which serve as intrusion detection (IDS) and intrusion prevention (IPS) agents.
 Details regarding on IBM Cloud intrusion detection management is IBM Confidential information and covered under IBM Cloud SOC2 compliance (see compliance section below).

-All IBM Maximo and TRIRIGA SaaS environments are configured for Anti-Malware (Anti-Virus) protection and Endpoint Detection and Response (EDR) technology with associated telemetry.
+All IBM Maximo environments are configured for Anti-Malware (Anti-Virus) protection and Endpoint Detection and Response (EDR) technology with associated telemetry.
 Status and alerts are monitored continuously.

 IBM Trust Center - Enterprise IT Security and Trust: https://www.ibm.com/trust/security